kitian616/jekyll-TeXt-theme/README.md

 ![TeXt Theme Details](https://raw.githubusercontent.com/kitian616/jekyll-TeXt-theme/master/screenshots/TeXt-details.png)

-TeXt is a succinct theme for blogging.
+TeXt is a Jekyll theme for personal site, blog, project, documentation and so on.
 Similar to iOS 11 style, it has large and prominent titles, round buttons and cards.

 [中文文档](https://github.com/kitian616/jekyll-TeXt-theme/blob/master/README-zh.md)